Television in China: Hong Kong

 Hong Kong has two broadcast television networks, ATV and TVB.
 The latter, launched in 1967, was the territory's first free-to-air commercial station, and is currently the predominant TV station in the territory.
 Paid cable and satellite television have also been widespread.
-The production of Hong Kong's soap drama, comedy series and variety shows have reached mass audiences throughout the Chinese-speaking world.
-Broadcast media and news is provided by several companies, one of which is government-run.
+The production of Hong Kong's soap dramas, comedy series, and variety shows has reached mass audiences throughout the Chinese-speaking world.
+Broadcast media and news are provided by several companies, one of which is government-run.
 Television provides the major source of news and entertainment for the average family.

 Macau

 Macau citizens can receive most of the terrestrial transmissions broadcast in Hong Kong.